 In the end, the crew that left Watney behind are able to return and retrieve him (with just a few other disasters slowing them down).
 In his final log entry, Watney starts waxing lyrical about the human instinct to help others, and his utter joy at being rescued.
 I was kind of disappointed that the story ended where it did; to me, the really interesting part would have been Watney’s return to Earth, re-settling after a year of the most extreme kind of solitude (perhaps there’s a sequel in that?).

-I’m sure Weir wouldn’t want me to describe The Martian as a comedy, but I must say I found it really bloody funny.
-It was a little scary at times, sure, and very interesting, but most of the time I found it just plain funny.
-Watney was a fantastic narrator, and had me laughing out loud on several occasions.
+I’m sure Weir wouldn’t want me to describe The Martian as a comedy, but I found it really funny.
+It was a little scary at times, sure, and very interesting, but what sticks in my memory most is the number of times it made me laugh out loud.
+Watney was a fantastic narrator.
 He’s so likeable that Australian scientists have actually – like, in real life – named a new species of bush tomato after him (Solanum Watneyi).
 I’m not even kidding.

-I really enjoyed The Martian, but I stop just short of listing it as a Recommended read here on Keeping Up With The Penguins.
 It’s a fun read, but it’s not life changing, and I’m not all that inclined to run out and purchase copies of everything else Weir ever wrote.
-Pick up The Martian if you’ve read too many classics lately, and you need a quick read with a few chuckles and a feel-good ending.
+Pick up The Martian if you’ve read too many heavy books lately, and you need a quick read with a few chuckles and a feel-good ending.

 My favourite Amazon reviews of The Martian: